YRXING/bandwidth-limit/README.md

 - limit bandwidth directly according to contaienr name or container ID
 - It can automatically select the corresponding bandwidth limiting policy according to the network mode of running container
 - limit the traffic of specifies IP
+- clear the qdisc rules manually by specifying the network interface card (automatic mode under development)

 Useage：